zhy6a/zhy6a.github.io/_pages/about.md

 # 🔥 News
+- *2024.06*: One paper is accepted by Knowledge-Based Systems.
 - *2024.05*: Invited as a reviewer for NeurIPS 2024.
 - *2024.04*: Invited as a reviewer for ACM MM 2024.
 - *2023.12*: One paper is accepted by AAAI 2024.